qmk/qmk_firmware/docs/feature_split_keyboard.md

 #define MASTER_LEFT
 ```

-Or by not defining any of these options (which defaults to `MASTER_LEFT`, in this case.
+If neither are defined, the handedness defaults to `MASTER_LEFT`.

 ### Communication Options